What can the Rosipal Institute for Pelvic Therapy Solutions provide for you?

 What should I bring with me to my first appointment?

-To save time, please print and complete the intake forms located on our New Patient Forms page and bring the completed forms to your appointment.
-If you do not complete forms in advance, please bring any records from your doctor, a list of your medications, allergies and a list of prior doctors.
+To save time, please print and complete the intake forms located on our Patient Information page and bring the completed forms to your appointment.
+If you do not complete forms in advance, please show up 15 minutes early and bring any records from your doctor, a list of your medications, allergies and a list of prior doctors.
 We also recommend bringing in a list of any questions or concerns you may have.
 Please make sure that you arrive at least 15 minutes before your scheduled appointment so that you can provide us the necessary information to put you in our system.

 What should I wear?

 We highly recommend comfortable clothing for your therapy sessions.
-Your therapist will need to examine your painful areas, thus we will provide a comfortable and secure environment within our treatment rooms.
+Your therapist will need to examine any areas you are having pain, thus we will provide a comfortable and secure environment within our treatment rooms.

 How long does each visit take?